ItunuIsewon/PGCAfricaAI_2025/modules/Practical_2.md

   - brca_matrix.csv provides high-dimensional gene expression signatures.
   - Combining them allows researchers to correlate clinical outcomes with genetic and molecular alterations.

-‼️**Note:** Ensure that the dataset is in your current working directory or you use its full path.
+‼️**Note:** Ensure that the dataset is in your current working directory or use its full path.

 ******